 What is premature birth?

 Premature birth, also called preterm birth, occurs when a baby is born before the 37th week of pregnancy.
-Our NICUs care for all these special babies.
-Specifically, our Level II NICU can care for babies who are born a little early, between 32 and 35 weeks, and our Level III NICUs can care for babies born earlier than the 32nd week of pregnancy.
+Our NICUs provide specialized care for these babies.
+Specifically, our Level II NICU can care for babies who are born between 32 and 35 weeks, and our Level III NICUs can care for babies born earlier than the 32nd week of pregnancy.

 What is low birth weight?